dustinpfister/blog_posts/_posts/nodejs-process-stdout.md

 So it is a little neater to call log each time rather than console.log.
 However there is more to it than just that, for example if something that I am working on starts to become a little more advancaed there is taking the log method and placing it in its own module.
 I can then use the same log method for all of my modules, and having all logging go to just one place.

 ### 2.2 - Making a log.js module

+The next step from a simple log method would be to make something that is a module that I can pull away into its own file, and then link to from all of my other scripts.
+When it comes to going all out with something like this there are many little details that I might add to such a module.
+One feature that I might add is color support, there are npm packages like chalk that can be used to add color, or another way is to just know the ansi codes to turn color on and off.
+In any case when it comes to adding color to output that is seomthing that I might want to add for output that will be color to a console, but it might not be what I want to end up going to a file, or some other scriopt when it comes to piping standard outpout to another script.
+So it makese sense to have more than one log method,or ways to turn that kind of feature off when it comes to use case examples where I would not want these ansi codes added to the output.

 ```js
 let colorCode = {